Economics: Neoclassical economics

 A body of theory later termed "neoclassical economics" formed from about 1870 to 1910.
 The term "economics" was popularised by such neoclassical economists as Alfred Marshall and Mary Paley Marshall as a concise synonym for "economic science" and a substitute for the earlier "political economy".
 This corresponded to the influence on the subject of mathematical methods used in the natural sciences.

-Neoclassical economics systematically integrated supply and demand as joint determinants of both price and quantity in market equilibrium, influencing the allocation of output and income distribution.
+Neoclassical economics systematically integrated supply and demand as joint determinants of both price and quantity in market equilibrium, thereby influencing the allocation of output and the distribution of income.
 It rejected the classical economics' labour theory of value in favour of a marginal utility theory of value on the demand side and a more comprehensive theory of costs on the supply side.
 In the 20th century, neoclassical theorists departed from an earlier idea that suggested measuring total utility for a society, opting instead for ordinal utility, which posits behaviour-based relations across individuals.

 In microeconomics, neoclassical economics represents incentives and costs as playing a pervasive role in shaping decision making.
-An immediate example of this is the consumer theory of individual demand, which isolates how prices (as costs) and income affect quantity demanded.
+An immediate example of this is the consumer theory of individual demand, which isolates the effects of prices (as costs) and income on the quantity demanded.
 In macroeconomics it is reflected in an early and lasting neoclassical synthesis with Keynesian macroeconomics.

-Neoclassical economics is occasionally referred as orthodox economics whether by its critics or sympathisers.
+Neoclassical economics is occasionally referred to as orthodox economics by both its critics and sympathisers.
 Modern mainstream economics builds on neoclassical economics but with many refinements that either supplement or generalise earlier analysis, such as econometrics, game theory, analysis of market failure and imperfect competition, and the neoclassical model of economic growth for analysing long-run variables affecting national income.

-Neoclassical economics studies the behaviour of individuals, households, and organisations (called economic actors, players, or agents), when they manage or use scarce resources, which have alternative uses, to achieve desired ends.
+Neoclassical economics studies the behaviour of individuals, households, and organisations (called economic actors, players, or agents) when they manage or use scarce resources, which have alternative uses, to achieve desired ends.
 Agents are assumed to act rationally, have multiple desirable ends in sight, limited resources to obtain these ends, a set of stable preferences, a definite overall guiding objective, and the capability of making a choice.
 There exists an economic problem, subject to study by economic science, when a decision (choice) is made by one or more players to attain the best possible outcome.